Bikes Buyer's Guide

 Suspension types:

-1. Front - Two shock-absorbing posts that contain springs, fluid or gas that compress when the front wheel bounces or jars.
+1. Front suspension - Two shock-absorbing posts that contain springs, fluid or gas, which compress when the front wheel bounces or jars.

 2. Full suspension - A similar system that absorbs shocks from the rear wheel too, along with a front suspension system.

-Thick, knobbly tyres - Mountain bike tyres feature a thick and deep tread that’s ideal for providing grip on muddy hillsides or over loose gravel, roots and rocks.
-Mountain bikes feature wider wheels to accommodate larger tyres.
+Thick, knobbly tyres - Mountain bike tyres feature a deep, thick tread that’s ideal for providing grip on muddy hillsides or over loose gravel, roots and rocks.
+Mountain bikes feature wider forks to accommodate larger tyres.

 Choice of wheel size - You’ll find mountain bikes with 27.5” and 29” wheels.
-Larger wheels allow you to reach higher speeds and improve traction on the trails but may be a bit hard to handle for smaller riders.
+Larger wheels allow you to reach higher speeds and improve traction on the trails but may not be as agile.

 Versatile gears - Mountain bikes come with a large range of gears to make climbing easy and descending quick.
-When riding through trails you’ll find yourself quickly switching through the gears as you change from climbing to balancing through berms and attacking the downhills.
+When riding through trails you’ll find yourself quickly switching through the gears as you tackle the fast-changing terrain.

-Dropper seatpost - Some mountain bikes come with a dropper seatpost.
-Dropper seatposts enable you to raise and lower the height of your saddle while riding.
-On climbs and on flats, you can keep it high.
-When you’re tackling technical stuff or jumping, you can lower it using your bodyweight and it’ll stay in place.
-When you want to raise it, push a button and it’ll pop back up.
+Dropper seat post - Some mountain bikes come with a dropper seat post, which enables you to raise and lower the height of your saddle while you’re riding.
+On flats and climbs you can keep it high, then when you’re jumping or tackling technical stuff, you can lower it with your body weight, and it’ll stay in place.
+When you want to raise it again, just push a button and it’ll pop back up.
 If you’re serious about off-road riding they’re an ideal upgrade.

 Why buy a mountain bike?

-Mountain bikes are perfect for quiet rides in the country or thrashing around technical trails and dipping between the trees.
+Mountain bikes are perfect for quiet rides in the country or hair-raising technical trails and dipping between the trees.

-Mountain bikes are also OK on the road too, so you'll be able to cycle from your home to the fun muddy part.
-However, you won't be able to maintain the higher speeds you'd be able to on a road bike as the heavier frame and wider tyres can make urban riding hard work.
+Mountain bikes are OK on the road too, so you'll be able to cycle to and from home on your adventures.
+However, you won't be able to maintain the higher speeds you can reach on a road bike as the heavier frame and wider tyres can make urban riding hard work.

 Great for: All kinds of off-road cycling